International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 ```

-If the [Transfer Process](./transfer.process.protocol.md#ack---transferprocess) is found and the client is authorized, the provider [Connector](../model/terminology.md#connector--data-service-) must return an HTTP 200 (OK) response and a body containing
+If the [Transfer Process](./transfer.process.protocol.md#ack---transferprocess) is found and the client is authorized, the [Provider](../model/terminology.md#provider) must return an HTTP 200 (OK) response and a body containing
 the [TransferProcess](./message/transfer-process.json):

 ```